easyscience/core/PARAMETER_DEPENDENCY_SERIALIZATION.md

 4. **Error handling**: Wrap dependency resolution in try-catch blocks for robust error handling

 5. **Bulk operations**: For complex object hierarchies, use the utility functions to handle all parameters at once

+6. **Reliable ordering**: With the new dependency ID system, parameters can be loaded in any order without affecting dependency resolution

+7. **Access dependency ID**: Use `parameter.dependency_id` to access the stable ID for debugging or manual cross-referencing

 ## Example: Complex Hierarchy